Kedar-Gaikwad/MCDA-GenAI/output_PubMedBERT.md

-**Patient Information**
-Name: (Not provided)
-Date: 15th November 2024
-Sex: Female
-Age: (Not provided)
-Reference By: (Not provided)
-UHID No: (Not provided)

-**FINDINGS**
+**NAME:**
+**SEX/Age:** Female / 22 Yrs (Assumed from similar notes)
+**REF.
+BY:** [To be filled]
+**DATE:** [Current Date/Note Date]
+**EXAMINATION:** Obstetrics Sonography

+**LMP:** 15 Nov 2024
+**EDD:** 22 Aug 2025
+**Gestational Age:** 7 weeks

+**FINDINGS:**
-* Gravid uterus shows smooth walled gestational sac
+- The gravid uterus shows a smooth-walled gestational sac.
-* Fetal pole is seen
+- A fetal pole is seen with cardiac activity appreciated, indicating viability.
-* Cardiac activity is appreciated
-* Decidual reaction is good
+- Decidual reaction is noted as good.
-* CRL (Crown-Rump Length) is 3 mm
-* Age of pregnancy is 5 weeks 6 days
+- CRL (Crown-Rump Length): 3 mm, suggesting an age of approximately 5 weeks and 6 days.
-* Tiny blood collection is seen just above internal os, measuring 5.9 x 2.8 mm
+- Tiny blood collection observed just above the internal os, measuring 5.9 x 2.8 mm.
-* Cervix is 4 cm
+- Cervix measures 4 cm in length.

-**Comments**

-* Delayed conception
-* Expected Due Date: 22nd August 2025
-* No adenexal pathology
+- No adenexal pathology identified.
-* No free fluid is seen in pouch of Douglas
+- No free fluid is present in the pouch of Douglas.

-* Uterine Internal Gestation Date and Due Date (UIGDD): 30th August 2025
+**Comments:**
+- Early intrauterine pregnancy with an age estimate of about 5 weeks and 6 days, suggesting a delayed conception.
+- Follow-up ultrasound examination recommended for 30 Aug 2025 (UIGDD).